lammps/lammps/doc/src/Errors_messages.rst

 *Invalid partitions in processors part command*
    Valid partitions are numbered 1 to N and the sender and receiver cannot be the same partition.

+*Invalid poly index in CAC Elements section of data file* A poly index supplied as part of a CAC element's definition is not within the range of possible poly indices (1-poly_count) for the poly_count declared in the element's header line.

 *Invalid python command*
    Self-explanatory.
 Check the input script syntax and compare to the